freefifty/freefifty.github.io/_posts/2017-02-06-waste-in-india.md

 Firstly we set up a map with facility listings to the left of it <i class="fa fa-arrow-down" aria-hidden="true"></i>.
 Feel free to click <i class="fa fa-hand-pointer-o" aria-hidden="true"></i> and explore.

-We use *dummy data*.
-It details the locations of a chain of restaurants called Sweetgreen in Washington, DC.
+We use *[dummy data](https://freefifty.github.io/binbag/recyclers.csv)*.
+It details the locations of 10 bettary recycling stations near Balgalore, India.

 <iframe class="frame" src="https://freefifty.github.io/binbag/map.html">
   <p>Your browser does not support iframes.</p>